playfulprogramming/playfulprogramming/content/blog/minecraft-data-packs-cmd-syntax/index.md

 # Challenge: Using "/execute" in our tick.mcfunction

 In the previous post, we got our data pack to print a message on every game tick.
 Let's try to change that &mdash; see if you can write a command that will check *the block below the player* to see if it is `air`.
-If the player is standing on air, they are probably falling, so let's print "aaaaaaaaaaaaaaaaaaaa" in the text chat.
+If the block underneath the player is air, they are probably falling, so let's print "aaaaaaaaaaaaaaaaaaaa" in the text chat.

 <details>
   <summary>Need a hint?</summary>